 - Firms will often change their interview dates due to conflicts

 - Make sure to check with the Placement Office

 Mechanics of the Process

-For more information about on-campus interview firms and firms requesting resumes from students, see firm files in the CPDC Resource Room and visit their websites.
+For more information about on-campus interview firms and firms requesting resumes from students, contact the Placement Office.